oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/setup-policies/setup-policies.md

 Lab 2: Configure Policies
 ===

-1. An OCI *Compartment* is required which will contain all the resources mentioned.
+1. All OCI resources used to build the AD Solution in this workshop will be provisioned within the same OCI *Compartment*.
+Create an OCI Compartment (if needed).
 Note down the compartment OCID and compartment name from the **Compartments** page in OCI Console.

 2. Go to **Governance** and **Administration** >> **Dynamic Groups** and create the following matching rule: